-A lot like the blog directories and blog search engines, blog aggregators can be a great source of outreach opportunities searchable by categories and latest posts.
+Just like blog directories and blog search engines, blog aggregators can be a great source of outreach opportunities searchable by categories and latest posts.

-When you find good blogs to approach you’ll find an awful lot of them are part of really close-nit blogging communities.
+When you find good blogs to approach you’ll find an awful lot of them are part of really close-knit blogging communities.
 They love to shout about them so they’ll usually link out to the main community site via badges, banners or links in their blog sidebar.
-For example, take this mom blog here funbeingmum.co.uk.
-If you scroll down a little you’ll see on the right she is displaying banners for Brit Mums and Tots 100 in her sidebar.
-Both of those sites are a great way to find even more blogger outreach opportunities.
+For example, take this mom blog here Mami Talks.
+If you scroll down a little you’ll see on the right she is displaying banners for Top 50 Mom Blogger and many others in her sidebar.
+Those sites are a great way to find even more blogger outreach opportunities.

-As mentioned in Hack #3 above.
-You’ll find a lot of bloggers a part of blogging communities.
-They love to share, discuss and comment on the content they write about.
-This is a good thing for us because it allows us to connect with other like-minded bloggers in their industry through their public blog comments.
-Next time you come across a real active blog, take a look at their blog comments and just see how many other opportunities you can find 🙂
+Lots of bloggers, especially those who partake in blogging communities tend to comment on each other’s blogs.
+Not only do they love to share, discuss and comment on other blogs but they also do this to build their own audience and traffic.
+This is a good thing for us because not only does it tell us a blog is active but it also allows us to find and connect with other like-minded bloggers in the same industry.
+Next time you come across an active blog, take a look at their blog comments and just see how many other opportunities you can find 🙂

 To be honest, this is a little follow on from Hack #3 and #4 above.
 Bloggers in communities love to share, discuss, comment and even link to each others blogs.
 The easiest way to find more opportunities is to run their site through your favourite backlink checker and hey presto you’ll find even more opportunities from other bloggers in the same niche.